Chi-SquareX/Healthcare_NLP_application/README.md

    To set up the project environment, you need to install the required dependencies.
 Use the following commands in your terminal:

-   bash
+#!/bin/bash

-!pip install -r requirements.txt
+pip install -r requirements.txt

 3. *Usage*: